choosing a class

 At triyoga there is a wide ranges of yoga styles…not to confuse or impress you, but to help you find the style that would suit you best.
 Classes vary from the most dynamic to deeply restorative and everything in between – so whatever your age and fitness, there are classes to suit you.

 There is a full a-z list of styles below, but if you don’t want to read more and just want to start yoga, there are lots of classes on the schedule which are simply called ‘yoga’ at different levels (read more about class levels).
-Many of the experienced teachers at triyoga have adapted or combined a number of styles of yoga to create their own individual style of teaching; they may not label their classes a particular style
+Still unsure of which class to go for?
+We also have a yoga quiz to help you determine which style best suits you.

 an a-z of yoga styles

 Anusara means ‘flowing with grace’ and following your heart.
-This is a uniquely integrated approach to Hatha yoga, based on the Tantric philosophy of intrinsic goodness, blended with a set of universal principles of alignment to form a vinyasa-style practice.
+This is a uniquely integrated approach to hatha yoga, based on the tantric philosophy of intrinsic goodness and blended with a set of universal principles of alignment to form a vinyasa-style practice.
 These principles are firmly grounded in the science of bio-mechanics.

-Dharma yoga is a system of classical Hatha Raja yoga based on the teachings of renowned yogi Sri Dharma Mittra.
-Graceful, yet challenging, the Shiva Namaskar Vinyasa provides 4 levels and is suitable for beginners to advanced practitioners.
-The method provides techniques for proper placement and alignment of the physical body, which can lead to a shift in one's level of consciousness and a greater understanding of your true nature.
+Dharma yoga is a system of classical hatha raja yoga based on the teachings of renowned yogi Sri Dharma Mittra.
+Graceful yet challenging, the Shiva namaskar vinyasa has four levels and accommodates beginners through to advanced practitioners.
+The method provides techniques for proper placement and alignment of the physical body, which can lead to a shift in your level of consciousness and a deepened understanding of your true nature.

-Dynamic Pilates is based on Joseph Pilates' Classical mat, which is a series of exercises using core stability and intrinsic muscles to strengthen and sculpt the body through all ranges of movement in a flowing continuum.
+Dynamic Pilates is based on Joseph Pilates' classical mat system, which is a series of exercises using core stability and intrinsic muscles to strengthen and sculpt the body through all ranges of movement in a flowing continuum.
 Joseph Pilates was influenced by dance and yoga, and his work was embraced by contemporary dance and the New York City Ballet.
 The class puts emphasis on technique and modifications are offered.

-Expand you range of motion as you enhance your awareness, improve your function and express yourself more fully on a physical level.
+Expand your range of motion as you enhance your awareness, improve your body’s functioning and express yourself more fully on a physical level.
 Lessons consist of precisely structured movements that gradually evolve into movements of greater range and complexity.

 The Iyengar yoga method is internationally respected for its rigorous style and its sophisticated understanding of asana.
 It develops strength, flexibility and endurance.
-You will learn precision and subtlety in your asana and pranayama practice.
-The method is progressive, safe and orderly.
+You learn precision and subtlety in your asana and pranayama practice through a progressive, safe and orderly method.
 The teaching and the postures are adjusted to meet the conditions and needs of each student.

 kids + teens yoga

-Yoga classes for children from ages 4-12 and young adults from 12 years upwards.
+Yoga classes for children from 4-12 and young adults from 12 years upwards.
 Yoga can increase children’s concentration, self-awareness and self-esteem, whilst strengthening their bodies, boosting stamina and helping develop good posture and coordination.
-Yoga is also a great release of tension for the young body and mind. triyoga also offers yoga in schools.

 Kirtan is a call-and-response chanting practice that praises the divine, helping us to connect with the divinity within.
-Classic Indian instruments such as the harmonium and drum accompany the chant while Sanskrit mantras are repeated in a call-and-response fashion, bringing about a stilling of the mind and an opening of the heart.
+Classic Indian instruments such as the harmonium and drum accompany Sanskrit mantras that are taught and sung together, bringing about a stilling of the mind and an opening of the heart.

-The Kundalini technology was introduced to the West in 1969 by Yogi Bhajan and provides an opportunity to work with the Divine within.
-Kundalini combines pranayama with posture and always includes a meditation.
+The kundalini technology was introduced to the West in 1969 and combines pranayama with posture.
+Kundalini classes always include a meditation.
 Experiencing a profound sense of personal transformation is not uncommon, which is why this style has a loyal following.
-Teachers interpret Kundalini differently and here at triyoga we offer good spectrum of their unique teaching styles.
+Teachers interpret kundalini differently and here at triyoga we offer a spectrum of their unique teaching styles.

 meditation + mindfulness

 Meditation is the process of turning your attention inward with one-pointed focus, bringing about a sense of peace and self-acceptance.
 There are many meditative practices and mindfulness is one where you anchor yourself into the present moment.
-The mediation and mindfulness teachers at triyoga will have a range of influences from Buddhist to non-secular, and they will each possess their own approach to teaching this class.
+The meditation and mindfulness teachers at triyoga have a range of influences from Buddhist to non-secular, and they each teach this class from their own approach.

 mummy + me

 Yoga for mothers and movement for babies from forty days to crawling to support postpartum healing, promote bonding between mothers and their babies and connect women to a community of new parents.

-Mysore is named for the city in south India where Pattabhi Jois developed the Astanga yoga method, a spiritual practice that brings about a deeper understanding of the self.
-The class is not “led” but rather students work at their own pace and rhythm, practicing a set sequence of postures that are linked to the breath and easily memorised with regular practice.
-Teachers give individual attention in the form of physical adjustments and one-to-one advice.
+Mysore is named for the city in south India where the ashtanga yoga method was developed, a spiritual practice that brings about a deeper understanding of the self.
+The class is not led - students work at their own pace and rhythm, practising a set sequence of postures that are linked to the breath and easily memorised with regular practice.
 Students can come at any time during the session, and their length of practice will vary depending on their experience.
 Suitable for beginners.